lenamyk/Exploring_the_Allen_model/adapted_from_Allen_Institute/README.md

 This folder contains files adapted from the LGN model developed by the Allen Institute.
-The folder "Modifications_M1_and_M2_models" contain files modified to create the M1 and M2 LGN models used in my master thesis "Exploring a Model of the Mouse Primary Visual Cortex".
+The folder "Modifications_M1_and_M2_models" contain files modified to create the M1 and M2 LGN models used in the master thesis "Exploring a Model of the Mouse Primary Visual Cortex".